atelier-saulx/kabouter/README.md

 ## Query parameters

-Use query paramets, set a parm to `null` to clear, pass `{ overwrite: true }` as option to overwrite current query params, default is merge
+Use query parameters, set a param to `null` to clear, pass `{ overwrite: true }` as option to overwrite current query params, default is merge

 ```javascript
 import { useRoute } from 'kabouter'